RobbyDBurns/Market-Metrics-API/README.md

 A Real-Time Financial ETL (Extract, Transform, Load) Pipeline.<br>
 Used to fetch stock/ETF data from the web, computes useful metrics, and exposes clean/documented endpoints.

+🧠 Concept Overview
+* A modular system that:
+* Extracts real-world market data (stocks, ETFs, crypto)
+* Transforms it (cleansing, aggregating, computing metrics)
+* Loads it into a data store (e.g., PostgreSQL or Parquet on S3)
+* Serves it via a FastAPI analytics interface
+* (Stretch) Streams live updates with Kafka or schedules with Airflow

 Tech Stack:<br>
 * Python 3.11+<br>